adnuguk/adnuguk.github.io/input/blog/2011-10-03-typemock-unit-testing-webinar.markdown

 - Unit Testing
 ---

-In case you hadn’t heard about it, Typemock are hosting a webinar entitled “Tips for Easy Unit Testing: Dealing with Legacy Code – Part II”.
+In case you hadn't heard about it, Typemock are hosting a webinar entitled "Tips for Easy Unit Testing: Dealing with Legacy Code – Part II".
 In this webinar you will learn:

   * Common problems with unit testing, and how to solve them
   * Applying unit testing patterns to legacy code
-  * How to turn a “real-world” legacy code into maintainable code
+  * How to turn a "real-world" legacy code into maintainable code
   * How unit tests help you understand and change code fearlessly
-  * How to write better unit tests that don’t break
+  * How to write better unit tests that don't break

 Registration for this event can be found here: